The next big thing in solar energy is here: community solar (CS)

 First of all, CS, or a solar garden, is a solar electric array that has multiple subscribers who connect to one utility grid.
 This is a new way for multiple users to have access to solar energy, without the installation of solar panels on one’s home or business.
 Enercore, along with SunEdison, is currently offering solar garden access to residents living in various areas of Massachusetts, with plans to expand to other states this year.

 This month marks the near completion of two solar gardens by Enercore and SunEdison, Inc. (SUNE) located in Foxborough and Hopkinton, Massachusetts.
-SunEdison is currently building solar gardens all across Massachusetts, with the town of Foxborough hosting the first 2.7 megawatt project.
-Each solar garden will be able to service numerous counties, in that area, with solar energy.
+SunEdison is currently building solar gardens all across Massachusetts.
+That’s with the town of Foxborough hosting the first 2.7 megawatt project.
+Each solar garden will be able to service numerous counties, in that area.
+All with solar energy.

-Community solar, or a solar garden, is a solar electric array that has multiple subscribers who connect to one utility grid.
+Most interestingly, CS, or a solar garden, is a solar electric array that has multiple subscribers.
+Those who connect to one utility grid.
 Think of a community garden.
 In a community garden, participants share patches of land for gardening purposes.
-A solar garden has a similar concept, although subscribers purchase/lease panels in a particular array, and receive a credit on their electric bill for the power those panels produce.
+A solar garden has a similar concept.
+Although subscribers purchase/lease panels in a particular array.

-Community solar in Hopkinton and Foxborough is currently being offered to residences, local businesses, non-profits, and other organizations.
-Community solar is ideal for individuals who may lease a property, and are unable to install rooftop solar.
-Community solar allows for every individual to have access to solar energy.
+So, community solar in Hopkinton and Foxborough is currently being offered to residences, local businesses, non-profits, and other organizations.
+In addition, community solar is ideal for individuals who may lease a property.
+So if you are unable to install rooftop solar.
+Moreover, community solar allows for every individual to have access to solar energy.